-- (a) An Employee is entitled to apply for leave without pay following Maternity Leave ("extended unpaid Maternity Leave") to extend their leave by up to 2 years. - (b) Approval for an extension to unpaid Maternity Leave will be subject to all other available leave entitlements being exhausted. - (c) Where both parents work for the WA Public Sector the total combined period of extended unpaid Maternity, Adoption and extended Other Parent Leave will not exceed two years. - (d) The Employer is to agree to a request for extended unpaid Maternity Leave unless: - (i) the Employer is not satisfied that the request is genuinely based on the Employee's parental responsibilities; or - (ii) agreeing to the request would have an adverse impact on the conduct of operations or business of the Employer and those grounds would satisfy a reasonable person. - (e) The Employer is to give the Employee written notice of the Employer's decision on a request for extended unpaid Maternity Leave under subclause 48.10(a).
-If the request is refused, the notice is to set out the reasons for the refusal. - (f) An Employee who believes their request for extended unpaid Maternity Leave under subclause 48.10 has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus will be on the Employer to demonstrate that the refusal was justified in the circumstances.

-48.11 Communication during Maternity Leave

-- (a) If the Employer makes a decision that will have a significant effect on the status, responsibility level, pay or location of an Employee's position whilst on Maternity Leave, the Employer must take all reasonable steps to give the Employee information about, and an opportunity to discuss, the effect of the decision on that position. - (b) An Employee will also notify the Employer of changes of address or other contact details that might affect the Employer's capacity to comply with subclause 48.11(a).
+- (a) An Employee is entitled to apply for leave without pay following Maternity Leave ("extended unpaid Maternity Leave") to extend their leave by up to 2 years. - (b) Approval for an extension to unpaid Maternity Leave will be subject to all other available leave entitlements being exhausted. - (c) Where both parents work for the WA Public Sector the total combined period of extended unpaid Maternity, Adoption and extended Other Parent Leave will not exceed two years. - (d) The Employer is to agree to a request for extended unpaid Maternity Leave unless: - (i) the Employer is not satisfied that the request is genuinely based on the Employee's parental responsibilities; or - (ii) agreeing to the request would have an adverse impact on the conduct of operations or business of the Employer and those grounds would satisfy a reasonable person. - (e) The Employer is to give the Employee written notice of the Employer's decision on a request for extended unpaid Maternity Leave under subclause 48.11(a).
+If the request is refused, the notice is to set out the reasons for the refusal. - (f) An Employee who believes their request for extended unpaid Maternity Leave under subclause 48.11 has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus will be on the Employer to demonstrate that the refusal was justified in the circumstances. - 48.12 Communication during Maternity Leave - (a) If the Employer makes a decision that will have a significant effect on the status, responsibility level, pay or location of an Employee's position whilst on Maternity Leave, the Employer must take all reasonable steps to give the Employee information about, and an opportunity to discuss, the effect of the decision on that position. - (b) An Employee will also notify the Employer of changes of address or other contact details that might affect the Employer's capacity to comply with subclause 48.12(a). - 48.13 Replacement Employee - (a) Should a replacement Employee be engaged, the replacement Employee is to be informed prior to engagement of the fixed-term nature of the employment and of the rights of the Employee, who is being replaced, including that the engagement may be subject to variation according to subclause 48.3(d) and ability to extend unpaid Maternity Leave as provided for under subclause 48.11. - 48.14 Employment during Unpaid Maternity Leave - (a) Special Temporary Employment - (i) For the purposes of this subclause, "temporary" means employment of an intermittent nature; for a limited, specified period; and undertaken during unpaid Maternity Leave or extended unpaid Maternity Leave. - (ii) Notwithstanding any other provision of the Maternity Leave clause, an Employee may be employed by their Employer on a temporary basis provided that: - (A) both parties agree in writing to the special temporary employment;